 Investment or asset managers may claim that their fiduciary duty prevents them from screening out fossil fuels, but the math doesn’t hold up.
 Transitioning away from fossil fuels isn’t only good for the planet – it also makes financial sense, will save investors and consumers money, and will create millions of jobs.
 In recent years, fossil fuels have underperformed the market.
 As the price of renewable energy continues to drop, investors can expect to see diminishing returns or even significant losses.
 Further, we know that fossil fuel companies increase overall portfolio risk through the climate damage they cause, such as more frequent and intense extreme weather events.
 Researchers found that the world economy could lose 10% of its value by 2050 if the global community fails to address the climate crisis.

 Despite fossil fuel companies’ messaging, oil and gas company spending on renewables remains less than 5% of total capital expenditure.
 The numbers indicate that when it was profitable and politically expedient to do so, fossil fuel companies named future aspirations to reduce their greenhouse gas emissions, including more investments in renewables.
 As soon as energy prices rose, these climate commitments evaporated.
-Fossil fuel companies pulled back on renewables investments, and instead increased oil and gas production, making clear they had zero intention of changing their core business model of extraction and pollution.
+Fossil fuel companies have pulled back on renewables investments, and instead increased oil and gas production, making clear they have zero intention of changing their core business model of extraction and pollution.

 ABOUT ALL OUR MIGHT